 These are the following components that are essential in developing an app:

-- The app itself, in iOS, Android, or Windows mobile platform.
+- The app itself, in iOS or Android mobile platform.

 - The database or admin system where data is stored and where you can do administrative tasks such as deletion of users, update information like email addresses, etc.